Bernie Custis: National Football League

-He was drafted in the eleventh round of the 1951 NFL draft by the Cleveland Browns.
+He was selected in the eleventh round of the 1951 NFL draft by the Cleveland Browns.
 As the Browns already had eventual Pro Football Hall of Famer Otto Graham as their starting quarterback at the time, Custis stood no chance of becoming a starting quarterback (the NFL, although it had recently begun accepting black players again, had also not had a black quarterback in three decades), and the Browns offered Custis a chance to play safety instead.
 When Custis refused, the Browns then offered to release him, on the condition that he would not play for another NFL team.